DiscipleTools/DT_DOCS/Disciple_Tools_Theme/getting_started/admin.rst

 Site Notifications
 ~~~~~~~~

+**Description**
  Users can change their Site Notifications within their personal Profile Settings, but you have the ability to override this here.
 The boxes that are checked represent types of notifications that every Disciple.Tools user will be required to receive via Email and/or Web (the notification bell |Notification Bell|) .
 Unchecked boxes mean that the individual user will have the choice whether they want to receive that type of notification or not.

+**How to access:**
+ 1. Access the admin backend by clicking on the |gear| on the top right and then click ``Admin``.
+ 2. In the left hand column, select ``Settings (DT)``.
+ 3. Scroll down to the section titled ``Site Notifications``.

 **Types of Site Notifications:**